intel-iot-devkit/restricted-zone-notifier-cpp/README.md

 The data can then optionally be sent to a MQTT machine to machine messaging server, as part of an industrial data analytics system.

-The DNN model used in this application is an Intel® optimized model that is part of the Intel® Distribution of OpenVINO™ toolkit.
+The DNN models can be downloaded using `downloader.py` which is the part of the Intel® Distribution of OpenVINO™ toolkit.

-You can find it here:

-- `/opt/intel/computer_vision_sdk/deployment_tools/intel_models/pedestrian-detection-adas-0002`

 ![Code organization](./images/arch3.png)